Maulana Samiul Haq assassinated at Rawalpindi residence

 Influential religious scholar and former senator Maulana Samiul Haq has been assassinated at his residence in Rawalpindi, his son has confirmed.

 "His driver Haqqani had gone out.
-On his return, he saw that Maulana Sami was lying in his bed in a pool of blood.
-He was no longer alive," Hamid said while talking to Geo News.
+On his return, he saw that Maulana Sami was lying in his bed in a pool of blood," Hamid said while talking to Geo News.

 The news of his death comes at a sensitive time, with religio-political parties out on the streets protesting the Supreme Court's acquittal of Asia Bibi, a Christian woman, in a blasphemy case.